gaspare-mascolino/knowledge/pages/music.md

 An inversion is a type of change to intervals, chords, voices (in counterpoint), and melodies.
 In each of these cases, "inversion" has a distinct but related meaning.

 - Root position: Bass - I and Violin (whatever disposition).
-- I inversion: Bass - III and Violin (creates an III - VI - VIII, it is call 6th chord) (It could be helpfull avoid thi inversion with vocal-third 'cause of weigh down the composition).
+- I inversion: Bass - III and Violin (creates an III - VI - VIII, it is call 6th chord, it could be helpfull avoid the inversion with vocal-third 'cause of weigh down the composition).
-- II inversion: Bass - V and Violin (creates an IIII - VI - VIII, it is call 4th and 6th chord (4/6)) -> pre o post of the perfect chord.
+- II inversion: Bass - V and Violin (creates an IIII - VI - VIII, it is call 4th and 6th chord (4/6), suggests pre o post of the perfect chord).

 !!!
 Note